-If you look after contractors in the workplace you’re like to be a Human Resource Manager, Business Owner, Health & Safety Manager or Learning & Development Manager.
+If you look after contractors in the workplace you’re likely to be a human resource manager, business owner, health & safety manager or learning & development manager.
 You will be responsible for the safety of your workforce, for their training, and to ensure they have the right qualifications for the work they are employed to do.

-You’ll know that contractor management is a hot topic and with the surge of freelance, or otherwise known as contingent workforce, a contractor management system (CMS) is regarded as a business first management tool.
-The CMS caters for all contingent workforce needs to ensure their health & safety and compliance at the very minimum.
+Discussing how to manage contractors is currently a hot topic.
+And, with the surge of the freelance or contingent workforce, a contractor management system (CMS) is regarded as a business first management tool.
+The CMS caters for all contingent workforce needs, to ensure their health and safety requirements and compliance at the very minimum.

-If you are using spreadsheets for this purpose they may be adequate for some basic contractor management needs, they are not a sustainable solution as your business evolves and expands.
+If you are using spreadsheets for this purpose, you may find them adequate for some basic contractor management needs, however they are not a sustainable solution as your business evolves and expands.
 Replacing spreadsheets is important, if you want to remain compliant.
-As the complexity of your organisation grows it is all too easy to miss the likes of a license renewal, that when overlooked, could land you with a serious fine or worse cause property damage or injury.
+As the complexity of your organisation grows, it is all too easy to miss the likes of a license renewal; that when overlooked could land you with a serious fine or – worse – cause property damage or injury.

-Your first step is to confirm your contingent worker challenges and wider-related business needs.
+If you’re considering how to manage contractors in this digital age, your first step is to confirm your contingent workforce challenges, health and safety obligations and wider-related business needs.

 Choosing a new solution